Acupuncture & Functional Medicine

 A Student of Functional Medicine University

-3/28/2024 Update: Thank you so much for keeping touch with me while I am in Japan.
+6/29/2024 Update: Thank you so much for keeping touch with me while I am in Japan.
 Many of you sent me emails, text messages, and voice mail asking me when I will be back.
-Well, I was able to submit the paperwork to Japan’s immigration office the other day.
-My lawyer said it will be 6 to 8 months of reviewing period in order to receive the permanent residence status in Japan.
-I wish Japan allowed dual citizenship but that’s the way it is.
-I am getting close to be able to live in both countries w/o limitations and visas.
-I am coming back to Boston on 7/4.
-Please email to tamietreatment@gmail.com or text me 781-254-2206 to make acupuncture appointment.
-I am busy practicing functional medicine consultation from Japan at 7-8-9 PM EST. Japan is 13 hours ahead.
-Please visit New Patient Page first before you contact me.
+Well, finally, I am coming back to Boston on 7/4.
+Please email to tamietreatment@gmail.com or text me 781-254-2206 to make an acupuncture appointment.
+Of course, I am practicing functional medicine consultation from Japan at 7-8-9 PM EST, Japan is 13 hours ahead, and when I come back to the U.S. Please visit New Patient Page first before you contact me.
 Looking forward to seeing you in my clinic or talking with you from Japan.

 I am Japanese moved to the U.S. alone in 1987.
 I am a state of Massachusetts board-certified acupuncturist specializing in the Japanese very unique systemic style of acupuncture.
 I am also a functional medicine practitioner specializing in endocrine system imbalance, gut dysbiosis, and various mystery illnesses by listening to your story in order to connect the dots and be able to find the hidden root cause.
 I am a certified practitioner of the Hashimoto Institute and am able to holistically treat thyroid-related illnesses.
 I also hold the designation of an ADAPT Trained Health Practitioner from the Kresser Institute, which is a 1-year functional medicine training program for the practitioner.
 These two types of training gave me the foundation of what I practice today along with my core Oriental Medicine practice.
 I often attend various online seminars in Japanese and do research on various health topics in Japanese sites since they are the top runner when it comes to innovative biochemical research and how to treat chronic health issues from western’s way and also from oriental medicine as well.
 That’s one reason I am not in the clinic practicing every day 9-5 as other practitioners do.
 I am constantly learning new, registering, analyzing, understanding the new facts into my brain, and applying ( try to connect the dots) to the patient’s complaints I see in my clinic or in zoom.
 It is extremely rewarding when I see positive results.
 If I do not see the results I want to see, I will keep searching for the points I might be missing.